MA-100. Fundamentals of College Algebra. 3 Credits.

 MA-490.
 Senior Seminar in Mathematics.
 3 Credits.

 In this capstone course, graduating senior Mathematics majors will explore areas of mathematics that draw on many of the previous courses, emphasizing the connection between different areas of mathematics.
 This culminating academic experience for the major will include writing, presentations, and contemporary mathematics research.
-Prerequisites: MA-441; SENIOR MATHEMATICS MAJORS ONLY.
+Prerequisites: MA-441 or MA-400 or Permission of Instructor; SENIOR MATHEMATICS MAJORS ONLY.
 Course Type(s): Capstone,Writing Intensive.